mmiranda222/.statsuite/content/configurations/tenant-model.md

 ```

 - `url`: The SDMX web service URL supporting the SDMX 2.1 REST syntax.
 - `urlv3`: The SDMX web service URL supporting the SDMX 3.0 REST syntax.
-This additional configuration was added in [release .Stat Suite JS 12.1.0 (February 21, 2022)](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#february-21-2022) to enable the referential metadata extraction, which requires an SDMX 3.0 REST-compatible web service.
+This additional configuration was added to enable the referential metadata extraction, which requires an SDMX 3.0 REST-compatible web service.
 - `headers`: Object holding the mime-types to be used per format `csv`, `json` and `xml`.
 To support referential metadata, the `json` header settings must use the SDMX-JSON 2.0 mime type, otherwise the SDMX-CSV 1.0, SDMX-JSON 1.0 and SDMX-ML 2.1 mime types can be used.
 - `headersv3`: Same as `headers`, only instead of the mime-types for the SDMX 2.1 REST requests, will allow to customize the mime-types for the metadata requests made to the SDMX 3.0 REST url defined in `urlv3`.
 The default values used by the application are the following:
 ```json